HomeResearch LibraryTopics › Population & Demographics

 881 per 100,000

-Georgia's incarceration rate — 7th highest in the U.S. and higher than every nation on Earth except El Salvador
+Georgia's incarceration rate — higher than any independent nation on Earth except El Salvador, and more than triple the rate of most peer democracies

 ~2,500

-Estimated innocent people currently imprisoned in Georgia, based on the 4–6% wrongful conviction rate applied to the state's fourth-largest prison population in the nation
+Estimated number of innocent people in Georgia prisons, based on the peer-reviewed 4–6% wrongful conviction rate applied to Georgia's prison population

 102,000